Wallenda (film)

-Wallenda is a 2012 drama film that takes place in the 1920's focusing on Karl Wallenda, who is a high-wire patriarch and how he started off working in the circus.
+Wallenda is a 2012 drama film set in the 1920s focusing on high-wire patriarch Karl Wallenda's beginnings working in the circus.

 Plot

 Youthful Wallenda (Marlon Wrede) does everything that it takes to be the best high-wire patriarch, but has moments of doubt and not feeling good enough.
 Later on in the story, he gains enough courage to take on his destiny of performing on the high-wire with the help of some friends.